Panzerbjrn/Panzerbjrn.github.io/docs/tutorial/start.md

 # Please start here

-Welcome, and thanks for choosing our product.
+Welcome, and thanks for coming.

-If you want to dive right in, try our [quick start tutorial](./).